Separability vs. robustness of Orlicz spaces: financial and economic perspectives: Applications

 \subsection{Closures of continuous functions}

-Prominent sublattices of $L^\Phi(\CP)$ appearing in the literature -- at least for special cases of $\Phi$ -- are $\Norm_{L^\Phi(\CP)}$-closures of sets of continuous functions on a separable metrisable space $\Omega$, such as in \cite{BionNadal}, where a general lattice of bounded continuous functions generating the Borel-$\sigma$-algebra and containing $\ind_\Omega$ is considered.
-Other examples include bounded Lipschitz functions, or bounded cylindrical Lipschitz functions, respectively, cf. \cite{Peng,HuWang}.
-The usual minimal assumption on $\CP$ is tightness, sometimes one imposes that $\CP$ is convex and weakly compact, cf.\ \cite{Beissner}.
+Prominent sublattices of $L^\Phi(\CP)$ appearing in the literature -- at least for special cases of $\Phi$ -- are $\Norm_{L^\Phi(\CP)}$-closures of sets of continuous functions on a separable metrisable space $\Omega$.
+While {\cite{BionNadal} considers a general lattice of bounded continuous functions generating the Borel-$\sigma$-algebra and containing $\ind_\Omega$, other contributions consider} bounded Lipschitz functions, or bounded cylindrical Lipschitz functions, respectively, cf.\ \cite{Peng,HuWang}.
+The usual minimal assumption on $\CP$ is tightness.
+Sometimes one imposes that $\CP$ is convex and {weakly closed/compact}, cf.\ \cite{Beissner} and \cite[Section 3.3]{Viability}.
 In that case, $\CP$ has the stronger property of being countably convex.

-Throughout this subsection, we assume that $\Omega$ is a separable and metrisable topological space, endowed with the Borel $\sigma$-algebra $\CF$.
-Let $C_b$ be the space of bounded continuous functions on $\Omega$, and let $\CH$ be a lattice of bounded continuous functions containing $\ind_\Omega$.\ We shall again impose Assumption~\ref{assumption}, which yields that

-is a well-defined, continuous, and injective lattice homomorphism.\ We shall abuse notation and also refer to $\iota(C_b)$ as $C_b$, to the equivalence classes by capital letters though.
+Throughout this subsection, we assume that $\Omega$ is a separable and metrisable topological space endowed with the Borel $\sigma$-algebra $\CF$.
+Let $C_b$ be the space of bounded {\em continuous} functions on $\Omega$, and let $\CH\subset C_b$ be a {generating} lattice containing $\ind_\Omega$. {We shall again work under Assumption~\ref{assumption}, which yields that $\iota\colon C_b\to L^\Phi(\CP)$ defined by $\iota(f)=[f]$ is a well-defined, continuous, and injective lattice homomorphism, cf.\ Theorem \ref{thm:L1}.} Abusing notation slightly, we refer to $\iota(C_b)$ as $C_b$, to the equivalence classes by capital letters though.
 As before, let

 endowed with $\Norm_{L^\Phi(\CP)}$ and the $\CP$-q.s.~order.

 Our first main observation is that the results in \cite{Beissner,BionNadal} are based on separability of the primal space, which holds under a comparatively mild tightness condition.
 The following result is a decisive generalisation of \cite[Proposition 2.6]{BionNadal}.